-Home security is getting interesting.
+Home security is a massive industry with security services ranging from a simple Locksmith Austin to security cameras to security sensors.
+The home security niche is getting interesting and heating up.
 At the high end, there is a battle between service providers such as ADT, Honeywell and Alarm.com to roll out new services and connected offerings that cost less and provide more home automation.
 This involves partnerships with startups and legal battles galore.

 Not content to let the existing players win, there are a host of new entrants, ranging from broadband providers like AT&T and Comcast to startups such as Korner, Ring and Notion.
 This week’s profile company, Notion, has raised $10 million in new funding that will be used in part to boost partnerships it has with home insurance companies.